chumnend/contact-book-cli/README.md

-# Python Template
+# Contacts CLI
-A python project template

-Uses python3 and pipenv
+A CLI tool for managing contact information